Deployment

 -f container/docker/Dockerfile .

-The pinned versions live in one place — container/docker/install-backends.sh — shared with the test image (tests/Dockerfile.test) so they cannot drift.
+The pinned/download recipes live in one place — container/docker/install-backends.sh — shared with the test image (tests/Dockerfile.test) so they cannot drift.
+Brave is installed from Brave’s stable apt repository because it publishes architecture-native Debian packages.

 These can’t be redistributed, so they’re not bundled.
 Mount the vendor binary into the container and point at it: